GN1488 - Oil pollution risk management - Rev 2 - February 2018

-NOPSEMA developed its IP1488 - Oil pollution risk management - Rev 1 - February 2017 (PDF 804KB) to provide titleholders with clarification on the regulatory requirements for oil pollution risk assessment as well as the content and level of detail required in an oil pollution emergency plan (OPEP) which in turn supports the development of an acceptable environment plan submission.
+NOPSEMA developed its GN1488 - Oil pollution risk management - Rev 2 - February 2018 (PDF 371KB) to provide titleholders with clarification on the regulatory requirements for oil pollution risk assessment as well as the content and level of detail required in an oil pollution emergency plan (OPEP) which in turn supports the development of an acceptable environment plan submission.

-While the level of detail provided in any submission to NOPSEMA should be relative to the nature and scale of a proposed activity and its complexity, the information paper presents a range of considerations that provide an indication of the type and scope of information that may be relevant when developing an environment plan and OPEP.
+While the level of detail provided in any submission to NOPSEMA should be relative to the nature and scale of a proposed activity and its complexity, the guidance note presents a range of considerations that provide an indication of the type and scope of information that may be relevant when developing an environment plan and OPEP.

-The information paper supplements the GN1344 - Environment plan content requirements - Rev 3 - April 2016 (PDF 1.1MB).
-While both documents focus on the content requirement of an environment plan, the guidance note discusses the purpose of each regulation and the information paper provides additional information on the application of the regulations to oil pollution risk management.
+The oil pollution guidance note supplements the GN1344 - Environment plan content requirements - Rev 3 - April 2016 (PDF 1.1MB).
+While both documents focus on the content requirement of an environment plan, the environment plan guidance note discusses the purpose of each regulation and the oil pollution guidance note provides additional information on the application of the regulations to oil pollution risk management.

-Note: The information paper is not a “how to guide” on oil pollution risk assessment, contingency planning, implementation of spill control measures or OPEP design.
+Note: The guidance note is not a “how to guide” on oil pollution risk assessment, contingency planning, implementation of spill control measures or OPEP design.
 It is also not intended to replace technical spill response guidance published by other government and industry bodies.

-The information paper does not address the relative merits of different oil pollution risk assessment methods, oil pollution control measures or options for OPEP design and structure.
+The guidance note does not address the relative merits of different oil pollution risk assessment methods, oil pollution control measures or options for OPEP design and structure.
 There are a number of technical oil pollution risk assessment and contingency planning guidance documents published by a range of government and industry sources addressing these topics for titleholders to consider.